 Plans for additional student initiatives are also in the works, so check back here or email us about what you’d like to see.

 For colleges and universities, CAT offers the U-Pass Program and a new Semester Pass Program.
 Universal Pass, or U-Pass, allows all students of a participating institution to ride CAT buses anywhere at any time.
 Interested in learning more?
-Contact our Marketing & Business Development Manager via email, or call (912) 629-3916.
+Contact our Marketing & Business Development department via email, or call (912) 629-3916.

 Fixed routes already serving college campuses include:

 - The 11 Candler, 12 Henry and 31 Skidaway/Sandfly to Savannah State University.

 - The 6 Cross Town and 14 Abercorn Local serve Armstrong State University.

 - The 4 Barnard serves Savannah Technical College.

 - Service to South University is provided via the 27 & 28 Waters routes and the 31 Skidaway/Sandfly.